How to Write a Business Case (20 Free Templates & Examples)

 A business case captures the reasoning for initiating a project or task.
 By definition, it can be stated as;

-A business case provides justification to management or stakeholders why a project or program should be implemented.
+A business case provides justification to management or stakeholders as to why a project or program should be implemented.

-A business case determines whether a proposed project justifies an investment by the organization.
-It defines the problem, its impact and carries out a cost-benefit analysis (CBA) for the proposed solution.
-The business case also looks at potential alternative solutions and checks whether the project aligns with the company’s strategic plans.
+It determines whether a proposed project justifies an investment by the organization.
+It defines the problem and its impact and carries out a cost-benefit analysis (CBA) for the proposed solution.
+This also looks at potential alternative solutions and checks whether the project aligns with the company’s strategic plans.

-Business cases give the reader a blueprint of what to expect from your project and about your organization.
-Besides, it forecasts the project costs, benefits, and associated risks, so that decision-makers can decide whether it is worthwhile to pursue and why choosing one strategy is better than others.
+These cases give the reader a blueprint of what to expect from your project and about your organization.
+Besides, it forecasts the project costs, benefits, and associated risks so that decision-makers can decide whether it is worthwhile to pursue and why choosing one strategy is better than others.

-Note that, a good business case not only captures but documents why starting a new project makes business sense.
+A good business case not only captures but documents why starting a new project makes sense.

 • A business case is essential when you need to justify project expenditure or resources from the management or sponsors.
 For example, funds authorization may come from the IT department while the resources come from the Finance Department.